 NOTE: The WELL represents our need to drink enough water for optimum body function.
 It is recommended that we try to drink eight (8) glasses of water each day.
 However, with a healthy diet, six (6) glasses is enough because we can get up to two (2) glasses of water from our food (eg fruits and vegetables) and from non- diuretic drinks.

 2. Combine all the FOOD, ACTIVITY and CHANCE cards and shuffle them thoroughly.
 Place the whole pile face down on the table.
 This large deck is called the ‘STORE’.

 3. At the start, and throughout the game, players receive fresh FOOD, ACTIVITY and CHANCE cards from the STORE and keep them in their ‘PANTRY’ (hand) until they are ready to ‘serve’ them onto the table.

-4. On the back of the PLAYER PROFILE is a TALLY SHEET where players keep track of their incoming and outgoing energy throughout the game.
+4. On the back of the PLAYER PROFILE is a SCORE SHEET where players keep track of their incoming (Yi) and outgoing (YO) energy throughout the game.

 – Consider appointing a ‘scoring buddy’ so you can keep track of each other’s scores

 – Cards left in the PANTRY at the end of the game do not affect the final score

 – FOOD and ACTIVITY cards cannot be withdrawn or changed once they have been served onto the table

 – Can work in either kilojoules or calories.
 1 Cal = 4.2 kJ